 When an outreach worker encounters a person during street outreach, the person shall be prioritized for assistance in the same manner as any other person who accesses and is assessed through Coordinated Entry.
-The outreach worker shall complete a VI-SPDAT, if possibleappropriate, or arrange for a VI-SPDAT to be completed with the individual within 30 days or as soon as therapeutic rapport is established, the next 48 hours.
+The outreach worker shall complete a VI-SPDAT, if appropriate, or arrange for a VI-SPDAT to be completed with the individual, ideally within 30 days or as soon as rapport is established.